Responding to hate

 See also Management of police information.

-Seek advice from Duty Silver, a hate crime expert or your local crime registrar, where there is any doubt.
+Where there is any doubt, seek advice from your duty silver commander, a hate crime expert or your local crime registrar.

 See also Responding to non-crime hate incidents.